Netcracker/KubeMarine/documentation/Installation.md

 **Warning**: short downtime is possible during BGP peering sessions reestablishing.

 To switch from "full mesh" to "route reflector" topology:
-- add the label `route-reflector: True` to the route reflector nodes manually:
+- Add the label `route-reflector: True` to the route reflector nodes manually:
 ```
 $ kubectl label node <NODENAME> route-reflector=True
 ```
-- add `fullmesh: false` parameter to the `calico` plugin section in the cluster.yaml
+- Add `fullmesh: false` parameter to the `calico` plugin section in the cluster.yaml
-- run `kubemarine install` with the `deploy.plugins` task only.
+- Run `kubemarine install` with the `deploy.plugins` task only.
 Other plugins should have `install: false` in the cluster.yaml at this step.

-**Note**: for the topology with route reflectors the predefined value `routeReflectorClusterID=244.0.0.1` is used.
+**Note**: For the topology with route reflectors the predefined value `routeReflectorClusterID=244.0.0.1` is used.

 To switch from "route reflector" to "full mesh" topology:
 - change `fullmesh` parameter value to `true` in the `calico` plugin section in the cluster.yaml (it also may be removed so the default value of `fullmesh` is being used)